r3wt/use-models/README.md

 - ability to hydrate state using the `hydrate` function, useful for syncing from api or from localstorage, or whatever you need.
 - ability to watch fields for changes with `watch` helper method, which receives `oldValue` and `newValue` as arguments.
 - `submit` and `error` functions that create handlers for your form's `onSubmit` and `onError` events. submit receives a copy of `state` and `errors` receives a list of form errors.
+- no dependencies (other than react ofc)
+- highly configurable/composable.
+- plugin friendly, offering plenty of ways to "hook" into the library for custom functionality.

 ## Tutorial